capaj/Moonridge/README.md

 Offers killer feature(live queries) from Meteor.js for the MEAN stack.
 How?
 See examples, if still not sufficent, read source code.
 Better docs are planned/WIP.
+#Prerequisities

+Moonridge is written in commonJS format, so you need globally installed [jspm](https://github.com/jspm/jspm-cli) to be able to install it and run it.
+If you don't have jspm, install it before Moonridge:

+    npm i jspm -g

+Also currently it requires to have socket.io-rpc installed too.
+This I will get rid of.

 ##Basic usage serverside